DASIREDDYCHAITANYA/Automated_book_publications_workflow/README.md

 This module leverages powerful Large Language Models (LLMs) to transform and refine content.

-* **`ai_writer.py`**: Takes raw chapters as input and employs LLMs (e.g., Google Gemini or OpenAI's GPT-4) to "spin" or rewrite the content, adapting it to a new style, tone, or specific requirements.
+* **`ai_writer.py`**: Takes raw chapters as input and employs an LLM (specifically, **Phi-2 LLM**) to "spin" or rewrite the content, adapting it to a new style, tone, or specific requirements.
 * **`ai_reviewer.py`**: Performs an additional layer of AI-driven refinement, focusing on grammar correction, style enhancements, factual consistency checks, and overall content improvement on the AI-written output.
+This also utilizes the **Phi-2 LLM**.
 * **`human_interface.py`**: Provides a crucial bridge for human interaction.
 It allows human reviewers to interact with the content, offering functionalities to approve, edit, or add comments.
 This interface can be accessed via command-line prompts or an optional web UI built with Streamlit.

 ### 3. 🧑‍💼 Human-in-the-Loop